Firstborn (Judaism)

 The firstborn or firstborn son (Hebrew בְּכוֹר bəḵōr) is an important concept in Judaism.
 The role of firstborn son carries significance in the redemption of the first-born son, in the allocation of a double portion of the inheritance, and in the prophetic application of "firstborn" to the nation of Israel.

 Etymology and usage

 The semitic root B-K-R means "early" or "first" in Ancient Near East Semitic languages.
 Biblical Hebrew contains various verbs from the B-K-R stem with this association.
 The plural noun bikkurim (vegetable first fruits) also derives from this root.
-The masculine noun bekhor, firstborn, is used of sons, as "Canaan begat Sidon his firstborn" (Genesis 10:15), whereas the feminine noun, and female equivalent, is bekirah (בְּכִירָה), firstborn daughter.
+The masculine noun bekhor (firstborn) is used of sons, as "Canaan begat Sidon his firstborn", while the feminine equivalent is bekhirah (בְּכִירָה), firstborn daughter.
 Derived from bechor is the qualitative noun bekhorah (בְּכוֹרָה) ("birthright"), related to primogeniture.